-Whether your dental emergency is due to a bad toothache or a serious physical injury, the first thing you should do is get in touch with our office.
+Whether your dental emergency is due to a bad toothache or a serious physical injury, the first thing you should do is get in touch with our dental office.
 Doing this allows us to help you manage your dental emergency more effectively and get you scheduled for an emergency dental appointment as soon as possible.
 With that said, there are certain steps you can take depending on the emergency you’re experiencing.

 Use dental floss to remove potential food debris from between your teeth.
 If discomfort does not go away, take ibuprofen to reduce it.
 If any swelling appears, apply a cold compress to your cheek for about 10 minutes at a time.
 Remove it after 10 minutes and reapply for up to one hour.

-Keep any pieces of tooth that you can and bring them to our office.
+Keep any pieces of tooth that you can and bring them to our dental office.
 If the tooth is sharp or jagged, cover it using dental wax to prevent accidentally cutting your facial tissue.
 If any pain or swelling is present, use a cold compress to reduce this swelling and take ibuprofen to remove pain.

 Locate the tooth and do your best to stay calm.
 Once you’ve found the tooth, pick it up by the crown portion and avoid touching the root or any tissue still attached.
 After rinsing your mouth out with warm water and removing any dirt or debris from the tooth, place the tooth back into your open socket.
-If this is not possible, keep the tooth in a container of milk or saltwater and get to our office within the hour.
+If this is not possible, keep the tooth in a container of milk or saltwater and get to our dental office within the hour.

 If you still have the restoration, use dental cement, denture adhesive, or sugar-free chewing gum if nothing else is available to reseat the restoration temporarily.
 Keep in mind that reattaching the restoration is only a short-term solution.
 If you do not have the crown, avoid chewing on that side of your mouth until you get it replaced.